Distribution-Free Model for Community Detection: Experiments

-\texttt{Experiment 2[a]: Changing $\rho$.} Let $m=3$, and $\rho$ range in $\{0.1,0.2,\ldots,2\}$.
-Panel (b) of figure \ref{EX2} shows he result, from which we see that DFA performs better as $\rho$ increases.
+\texttt{Experiment 3[a]: Changing $\rho$.} Let $m=3$, and $\rho$ range in $\{0.1,0.2,\ldots,2\}$.
+Panel (a) of Figure \ref{EX3} shows the result, from which we see that all methods perform better as $\rho$ increases and this is consistent with our theoretical findings in Example \ref{Binomial}.

-\texttt{Experiment 2[b]: Changing $m$.} Let $\rho=0.4$, and $m$ range in $\{1,2,\ldots,20\}$.
-Panel (b) of Figure \ref{EX2} shows the result.
-We see that DFA performs poorer as $m$ becomes larger.
+\texttt{Experiment 3[b]: Changing $m$.} Let $\rho=0.4$, and $m$ range in $\{1,2,\ldots,20\}$.
+Panel (b) of Figure \ref{EX3} shows the result.
+We see that all methods perform poorer as $m$ becomes larger.
 This can be explained as below: since $A$ follows Binomial distribution and $m$ is the number of trials in this experiment, a larger $m$ indicates increasing the variation of $A(i,j)$ for all nodes, hence it becomes harder to detect networks when $m$ is large.
-A special case is when $m=1$ such that the Binomial distribution reduces to Bernoulli distribution, based on result of this experiment, we can conclude that detecting community from $A$ generated under Binomial distribution is harder than detecting community from $A$ under Bernoulli distribution for the same $P$ and $Z$ under DFM.
+Meanwhile, CMM performs best and DFA performs poorest among these methods for this sub-experiment.